php-ru/symfony-docs-ru/best_practices/security.rst

 .. note::

-    :ref:`Argon2i <reference-security-argon2i>` is the hashing algorithm as recommended by industry standards, but this won't be available to you unless you are using PHP 7.2+ or have the `libsodium`_ extension installed.
+    :ref:`Sodium <reference-security-sodium>` is the hashing algorithm as recommended by industry standards, but this won't be available to you unless you are using PHP 7.2+ or have the `libsodium`_ extension installed.
     ``bcrypt`` is sufficient for most applications.